-- You must update the VENs in your environment using a supported upgrade path. - You cannot upgrade a VEN to a later version than the PCE's current version. - The VEN Upgrade feature does not support upgrading Solaris VENs or upgrading the C-VEN.
-In releases earlier than 23.2.20, it does not support upgrading AIX VENs. - If a VEN has been installed with custom RPM installation options, you cannot use the VEN upgrade feature to upgrade it.
+- You must update the VENs in your environment using a supported upgrade path. - You cannot upgrade a VEN to a later version than the PCE's current version. - If a VEN has been installed with custom RPM installation options, you cannot use the VEN upgrade feature to upgrade it.